Chiminea Smoke VS. Fire Pit Smoke

 There the differences between the two vary in many different ways.
 As chiminea smoke is much cleaner and has a minimal output due to its design.
 While the fire pit is better for creating an ambiance with its bigger and longer-lasting smoke output.

 So, while chimineas and fire pits can both be used to create a cozy outdoor gathering spot, there are some key differences in how they work.
 Chimineas are typically made of clay, metal, or other heat-resistant materials and have chimneys built into the top that draws air up through a fuel source.
-Fire pits, on the other hand, are open-air structures made of stone or brick with no chimney or draft system.
+Fire pits, on the other hand, are open-air structures made of stone or brick with no Tulsa chimney repair or draft system.